Counseling and Psychological Services Center (CAPS)

 - College Parents of America (publications on parenting college students)

-CAPS Peer Associates is the umbrella term for the student peer groups sponsored by the CAPS Center.
-With an appreciation for supporting our students' wellness and mental health needs, Peer Associate groups provide opportunities for students to be involved with a great variety of outreach initiatives on campus and in our community.
+CAPS Peer Educators is the umbrella term for the student peer groups sponsored by the CAPS Center.
+With an appreciation for supporting our students' wellness and mental health needs, Peer Educator groups provide opportunities for students to be involved with a great variety of outreach initiatives on campus and in our community.
 Members receive extensive training and support to serve their fellow students well and to also act as referral sources to the CAPS Center and other campus resources.
 Please click on the following links for more information about each group:

 The CAPS Center offers a variety of practicum and internship training opportunities for both undergraduate and graduate students.
 Please click on the following link for more information: